akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 A rule is defined by a code (required) and you can name it with a label as well.
 This label can have a value per locale.

-Rules can be created and imported in Akeneo using both UI and YML file and you can manage them from the UI.
+Rules can only be created and imported in Akeneo using a YML file, but you can manage them from the UI.
 Check our [How to manage your rules](manage-your-rules.html) article.

 Rules can be prioritized: a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.